gaetansels/windows-server-nerdnest-lab-3/documentation.md

 ---

 ## Network Connectivity

-In our previous lab2 we configured a file share. (file server).
+In our previous Lab2, we configured a file share (file server).
 We will build on this to make sure users can access shared network files.

 ![something](images/win_lab3_p21.png)